yiiiq/cat-dog-project/README.md

 A complete end-to-end machine learning project that classifies images as cats or dogs, featuring cloud-based training, REST API deployment, and an interactive web interface.

+> **AI Usage Declaration:** This project was developed with assistance from AI tools (primarily GitHub Copilot).
+Approximately 70% of the code was AI-assisted with significant human design, testing, and integration.
+Core components (training pipeline and API) are 50% AI-assisted.
+See [AI_CITATION.md](AI_CITATION.md) for detailed attribution.

 ## 📋 Project Overview and Goals

 This project demonstrates a full ML pipeline including: